-During the 2nd European annual conference on fortified heritage, on November 8-9 2018 in Venice, Italy, the challenges and opportunities of our fortresses, walled towns and defence lines were discussed in depth.
+During the 2nd European annual conference on fortified heritage, on November 8/9 2018 in Venice, Italy, the challenges and opportunities of our fortresses, walled towns and defence lines were discussed in depth.
 From these discussions six propositions for the European Commission were derived.

-These proposals serve as a source of inspiration for, among other EU actions, the 2021-2027 Culture Programme Creative Europe, the Structural Funds Programme and Horizon Europe.
-The EFFORTS Venice declaration is to be presented to the European Commissioner for Education, Culture, Youth and Sport Mr. Tibor Navracsics.
+These proposals serve as a source of inspiration for, among other EU actions, the 2021-2027 Culture Programme Creative Europe, Programmes funded by ERDF and ESF and Horizon Europe.